launchdarkly/api-client-go/docs/FeatureFlagsApi.md

     offset := int64(789) // int64 | Where to start in the list.
 Use this with pagination.
 For example, an offset of 10 skips the first ten items and then returns the next items in the list, up to the query `limit`. (optional) archived := true // bool | A boolean to filter the list to archived flags.
 When this is absent, only unarchived flags will be returned (optional) summary := true // bool | By default in API version >= 1, flags will _not_ include their list of prerequisites, targets or rules.
 Set summary=0 to include these fields for each flag returned (optional) filter := "filter_example" // string | A comma-separated list of filters.
-Each filter is of the form field:value (optional) sort := "sort_example" // string | A comma-separated list of fields to sort by.
+Each filter is of the form field:value.
+Read the endpoint description for a full list of available filter fields. (optional) sort := "sort_example" // string | A comma-separated list of fields to sort by.
 Fields prefixed by a dash ( - ) sort in descending order (optional) compare := true // bool | A boolean to filter results by only flags that have differences between environments (optional)